sandesh-sapkota/sandy-portfolio-site/README.md

 **Animations look choppy?**
 - This is usually a browser performance issue
 - Try closing other tabs
-- Check GPU acceleration is enabled
+- Check GPU acceleration is enabled.

 ## Built With